Ask the Dietitian: 30-Minute Meals

 - Try to select recipes that don’t require a lot of equipment to help simplify and save clean-up time.

 - Use frozen veggies and keep low-sodium canned or jarred food like beans, salsa and marinades on hand.

 - Make enough for leftovers to eat throughout the week or freeze for future meals.

 This recipe for Festive Fajitas is a perfect fit for a family meal in a pinch.
 For a fiber boost, serve with low-sodium black beans.
 Add a pinch of cayenne pepper and salt to taste and heat the black beans in the microwave or in a sauce pan on the stove top.

-This recipe for Butternut Squash Mac n’ Cheese with Chickpea Pasta is family friendly, requires minimal ingredients and can be easily made in 20-30 minutes.
-I love the added bonus of protein, fiber and potassium from the bean-based noodles.
+Butternut Squash Mac n’ Cheese with Chickpea Pasta is another family-friendly meal that requires minimal ingredients and can be easily made in 20-30 minutes.
+And it has the added bonus of protein, fiber and potassium from the bean-based noodles.
 For another nutrient-rich option, sub out the chickpea pasta with 100% whole wheat noodles.
 To achieve an ultra-smooth cheese sauce, use a hand or submersion blender after combining the cheese and butternut sauce.

 Additional Time-Saving Tips